xFireHide/converter/README.md

    pip install -r requirements.txt
    ```

-The `video_converter` tool requires the `moviepy` library.
-It is listed in
+The `video_converter` tool relies on FFmpeg via the `imageio-ffmpeg` package.
-`requirements.txt`, so ensure all dependencies are installed before running the
+All required libraries are listed in `requirements.txt`, so ensure dependencies
-application.
+are installed before running the application.

 ## Environment Variables